bitoven-dev/joystreamtelegrambot/README.md

    cd joystreamtelegrambot
    yarn install
    ```
-Replace `yourtoken` on `const token = 'yourtoken';` with your Telgram bot token.
+Replace `yourowntoken` on `const token = 'yourtoken';` with your Telgram bot token.
 You can get it by talking to @botfather

-Replace `yourchatid` on `const chatid = 'yourchatid';` with your group/channel the bot will notify into.
+Replace `yourownchat` on `const chatid = 'yourchatid';` with your group/channel the bot will notify into.
 [How to get chatid](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id)

 ```
 1- Add the bot to the group.